 Our ‘collective investment in outcomes’ approach is designed to secure funding on terms that allow Children’s Ground to maintain program integrity and clarity of our aims, direction and measurement.
 This requires sufficient funding to deliver excellence over the long term and to create the conditions for flexibility and innovation to evidence a new approach.

-Our collective investment approach combines local community investment with government, philanthropic and corporate investment.
+Our collective investment approach combines local community investment (where available) with government, philanthropic and corporate investment.
 Our investors are part of a collective who:

 - Want to see their contribution and commitment achieve scale and impact in the long term;

 - Have the courage to back ambitious change and innovation to create great value; and